 Bleeding, bruising, haematoma formation: There may be bleeding during the procedure and occasionally this may be substantial.
 Rarely there may be delayed bleeding hours or even days after the procedure.
 Rarely bleeding may occur under the surface of the skin leading to a large bruise or collection of blood that requires surgical removal.

 Infection: There is a small risk of infection.
 In most cases this can be treated with antibiotics and the site will heal well.
-Very rarely there can be significant infection that results in the wound coming apart requiring a longer period of healing with dressings and more significant scarring.
+Very rarely there can be significant infection that results in the wound coming apart requiring a longer period of healing with dressings and more significant scarring or infection with uncommon organisms that is challenging to diagnose or treat.

 Blistering, crusting: Blistering or crusting may occur at the site of treatment and this can persist for days or weeks.